paradoxicalsphere/WorkplaceDAO/README.md

 Previously, for 15 years he contributed as a Technical Writer and Instructional Designer with small to large enterprises developing mainly relational database or big data products.
 He also has training in Business Analysis.

 Oliver has a [research interest](https://repository.nusystem.org/items/ddd6749f-da1c-47bc-9e34-10c276a8e611) in how people interact within the context of relationship systems as a basis for improving organizational performance, and holds a related [US patent](https://patents.google.com/patent/US11423362B2).
+Currently, he is seeking funding to support Ph.D. studies in Industrial and Organizational Psychology.

 He became interested in decentralized governance models in 2022, when Cardano entered the Voltaire era.